kevinjalbert/kevinjalbert.github.io/source/articles/2017-01-31-simplify-the-styles-drop-the-distractions.md

 ---
 title: "Simplify the Styles, Drop the Distractions"

-teaser: |
-  During development, everyone has a preference of coding style.
+description: "During development, everyone has a preference of coding style.
 For the most part these preferences have no effect on the functionality of the application.
 It is possible that they can become a large time sink, especially in larger teams and projects.
-In this article we will determine how minor style differences cause negative effects, and how we can mitigate them.
+In this article we will determine how minor style differences cause negative effects, and how we can mitigate them."

 tags:
 - software
 - best practices

+pull_image: "/images/2017-01-31-simplify-the-styles-drop-the-distractions/xkcd-code-quality.png"
 ---

 Everyone has preferences in how code should be structured from an aesthetic standpoint.
 Having creative freedom in finding your own style is a powerful and rewarding feeling.
 Seeing that new class/file completely written in your style can put a smile on your face.
 The problem is we're often not the only developer on a project.
 In a team or open-source environment, it is unlikely that _everyone_ is on board with the exact coding style.
 It is not uncommon to see different styles in a project just because everyone has their own.